-Walmart employs 2.2 million associates around the world -- 1.4 million in the U.S. alone.
+Walmart employs 2.2 million associates around the world -- 1.3 million in the U.S. alone.
 About 75% of our store management teams started as hourly associates, and they earn between $50,000 and $170,000 a year — similar to what firefighters, accountants, and even doctors make.
-Every year, Walmart promotes about 170,000 people to jobs with more responsibility and higher pay.
+Last year, Walmart promoted about 170,000 people to jobs with more responsibility and higher pay.

 Learn more about why our associates love working at Walmart.